reem-shaikh/React/16-02/readme.md

 - auth
 - responseType

-> creating a config object as a variable and passing to axios:
+> creating a config object as a variable and passing config to axios
 ```bash
 const config = {
 url: 'http://api.com',